My career in Singapore

 Joanne joined Robert Walters as a consultant in the HR recruitment division in 2006 and helped to grow the business - which at the time was a relatively new discipline for the office.

 The team expanded and she was promoted to senior consultant in July 2007, made manager of the HR division in January 2008, and in 2011 became an associate director.
-She is now a director within the Singapore business.
+She is now the regional client development director for Southeast Asia & Greater China.

 “Eight years ago I sent my resume to Robert Walters - more in hope than expectation as although I had a commercial background, I didn’t have experience at a multinational firm.